This edition explores how the relationship between religious leaders and mental health experts has changed in recent

 Lindsay Wilkinson is an assistant professor of sociology at Baylor University, where she studies medical sociology, aging and social stratification.
 She has assisted in several Baylor religion studies, including research on religion and mental health.

-Paul Froese is a professor of sociology at Baylor University and research fellow for the Institute for Studies of Religion.
+Paul Froese is a professor of sociology at Baylor University and research fellow for the school’s Institute for Studies of Religion.
 He is the author of several books, including On Purpose: How We Create the Meaning of Life.

 Sameera Ahmed is a fellow at the Institute for Social Policy and Understanding and an assistant clinical professor in the department of psychiatry and behavioral neurosciences at Wayne State University in Michigan.
-She is co-author of Counseling Muslims: Handbook of Mental Health Issues and Interventions.
-Contact via ISPU’s media liaison, Farhan Latif.
+She is co-editor of Counseling Muslims: Handbook of Mental Health Issues and Interventions.

 Todd W. Hall is a professor of psychology at Biola University in La Mirada, Calif., and director of the Institute for Research on Psychology and Spirituality.
 He is co-author of Psychology in the Spirit: Contours of a Transformational Psychology.